QuickBooks integration

 Trigger extraction automatically by email

-Sensible supports automatic extraction of invoices as you receive them via its email processor: forward invoices to a Sensible-generated address, and Sensible extracts them and POSTs the parsed_document to your webhook endpoint.
+Sensible supports automatic extraction of invoices as you receive them via its email processor.
+Forward invoices to a Sensible-generated address, and Sensible extracts them and POSTs the extraction response containing the parsed_document to your webhook endpoint.
 Replace the sensible.extract() call in the script with a webhook handler on your server.

 Extract other document types

-The same pattern works for any document type for which you add support to your Sensible account -- purchase orders, receipts, expense reports, and more.
-Swap the document_type parameter in the extract() call and update the field mapping to match the new document type's fields.
+The same pattern works for any document type for which you add support to your Sensible account, for example, purchase orders, receipts, expense reports, and more.
+Update the document_type parameter in the extract() call and update the field mapping to match the new document type's fields.

 Production considerations